vanttec/vanttec_documentation/source/car_documentation.rst

 .. _settingup:
 About the sdv project
 =================

-Travels through a defined circuit of the ITESM Monterrey campus.
-The vehicle will be the product and example of the multidisciplinary collaboration of undergraduate students, with the support of professors from the Tecnológico de Monterrey and Industry.
+The vehicle will offer mobility services in Tec de Monterrey Campus, being the product of a multidisciplinary collaboration of undergraduate students, with the support of professors from the Tecnológico de Monterrey and Industry.

 .. figure:: /images/car_picture.jpeg
    :align: center